rogowskz/rogowskz.github.io/KsiążkiPrzeczytane.md

 # 2023

+- "The Shame Machine, Who Profits in the New Age of Humiliation" / Cathy O'Neil/ 4
-- "Lost On Planet China" / J.Maarten Troost / 5
+- "Lost On Planet China, The Strange and True Story of One Man's Attempt to Understand the World's Most Mystifying Nation" / J.Maarten Troost / 5
+- "2023 Night Sky Almanac, a Month-by-month Guide to North America's Skies From the Royal Astronomical Society of Canada" / Nicole Mirtillaro / 4+

 # 2022

 - "Weapons of Math Destuction, How Big Data Increases Inequality and Threatens Democracy" / Cathy O'Neil / 5+
+- "I Have Nothing to Hide, And 20 Other Myths About Surveillance and Privacy" / Heidi Bhogosian / 4-
 - "10 Days That Shaped Modern Canada" / Aaron W. Hughes/ 4+
 - "Thinking 101, How to Reason Better to Live Better" / Woo-Kyoung Ahn /  5-
+- "The Age of Surveillance Capitalism, The Fight for a Human Future and the New Frontier of Power" / Shoshana Zuboff / 5+
 - "Silk" / Alessandro Barrico / 5
 - "Rebel.
 My Escape From Saudi Arabia to Freedom" / Rahaf Mohammed / 4+
 - "Sex Cult Nun.
 Breaking Away From the Children of God, A Wild, Radical Religious Cult" / Faith Jones / 4+